rorymckinley/make-rails/README.md

 ##### Configuration

 1. Select **HTTPS** as the Service Endpoint Type.
-2. Once you've started the app you need to use [ngrok](https://ngrok.com/) to expose your local server to the internet.
-If your app is running you need to run `ngrok http 3000` to do this.
-You'll then get and url which you can add in the **Default** field.
+2. Once you've started the app, you need to use [ngrok](https://ngrok.com/) to expose your local server to the internet.
+Once your app is running, you need to run `ngrok http 3000` to do this.
+You'll then get an url which you can add in the **Default** field.
 It will looks something like this `https://056d1d30.ngrok.io/alexa`.

 ##### SSL Configuration